Kobalt VS Craftsman Hand Tools

 Handling and Design

 Both Kobalt and Craftsman tools are incorporated with a chrome finish to prevent potential rusting and enhance their longevity.
-Kobalt options, however, offer a sturdier option with regard to quality and durability.
+Kobalt options, however, offer a sturdier option about quality and durability.

-Some of the Craftsman tools tend to be a bit too brittle, meaning they could break when subjected to high levels of exertion.
+Some of the Craftsman tools are a bit too brittle, meaning they could break when subjected to high exertion levels.

 Labeling and Identification

-There are generally two units implemented with the definition of these tools, namely, SAE and metric.
-If you are a fan of traveling the world to work on vehicles or are located in an area that uses a different system from the USA format in terms of measurement units – then getting a Kobalt toolkit would be a good idea.
+Generally, two units are implemented with the definition of these tools: SAE and metric.
+If you are a fan of traveling the world to work on vehicles or are located in an area that uses a different system from the USA format regarding measurement units – then getting a Kobalt toolkit would be a good idea.

-Craftsman tools are generally labeled via SAE units, but they also have a small range of metric options.
-The tools in the Kobalt set are also arranged in a manner that matches Metric and SAE bits of similar sizes.
+Craftsman tools are generally labeled via SAE units but have a small range of metric options.
+The tools in the Kobalt set are also arranged to match Metric and SAE bits of similar sizes.
 With one row directly correlating to its unit’s counterpart figured below.

 Warranties